-As of July 31, 2009, the par value of the Company's ARS was \$43,050 and the estimated fair value was \$37,884.
+As of October 31, 2009, the par value of the Company's Auction Rate Securities ("ARS") was \$41,250 and the estimated fair value was \$36,300.
 The Company's ARS portfolio consists of "A" or better rated ARS that represent interests in municipal and student loan related collateralized debt obligations, all of which are guaranteed by either government agencies and/or insured by private insurance agencies at 97% or greater of par value.
 To date, we have collected all interest payable on outstanding ARS when due and have not been informed by the issuers that accrued interest payments are currently at risk.
-As of July 31, 2009 none of the Company's investments have been in a loss position for greater than 12 months.
-The Company does not have the intent to sell the underlying securities prior to their recovery and the Company believes it is not more likely than not that it will be required to sell the underlying securities before their anticipated recovery.
+As of October 31, 2009 none of the Company's investments have been in a loss position for greater than 12 months.
+The Company does not have the intent to sell the underlying securities prior to their full recovery and the Company believes that it is not likely that the Company will be required to sell the underlying securities prior to their anticipated recovery of full amortized cost.

-5. Fair Value of Financial Assets and Financial Liabilities
+5. Fair Value of Financial Assets

-Effective February 1, 2008, the Company adopted the provisions of SFAS No. 157 that relate to its financial assets and financial liabilities.
-SFAS No. 157 establishes a hierarchy that prioritizes fair value measurements based on the types of inputs used for the various valuation techniques (market approach, income approach and cost approach).
+ASC Topic 820 establishes a hierarchy that prioritizes fair value measurements based on the types of inputs used for the various valuation techniques (market approach, income approach and cost approach).
 The levels of the hierarchy are described as follows: